raspberrypilearning/editor-hello-world/en/step_14.md

 --- task ---

+➡️ Allow the person using your program to type in some input.
+--- /task ---

 You can use `input()` to ask the person using your program to enter text, and save it as a variable.

---- /task ---

 --- code ---
 ---